Tetra Data Platform (TDP) Versions

 However, do not add a ~ to the end of a keyword/value of a filter, or if the keyword it contains these wildcard characters (*, ?, or !) because the query will fail.

-- Choose Search.
-Files that match the search criteria you entered display as results in the file list.
-Results are sorted by relevance instead of by upload date by default.
-However, you can organize the result set chronologically by sorting based on Upload Date.
-For example searches, see Basic Search Examples.
+- Click Search.
+Files that match the search criteria you entered in the Search box display as results in the file list.
+The default behavior for Search is to sort results by relevance (or score) instead of by Upload Date.
+However, you can organize the result set chronologically by sorting on Upload Date.
+Click here for basic search examples.

 - To perform additional filtering, you can select a source or pipeline from the list.
 To avoid unnecessary scrolling, you can expand and collapse the Source Types and Pipelines from the side panel of the Search page.
 Additionally, you can search within the filter or facet values.
 For example, you can click Source Type and start typing “humidity sensor”.
 You can also create and save a search query as a collection.
 For more details, see How to Save Collections and Shortcuts.